 Some babies have no issues with teething, while others become cranky, run fevers, issues with sleeping and more.
-Most of the time you will notice your baby gumming or chewing on toys, drooling more than normal, running low grade fever, and sometimes loose stools.
-Every baby is so different, and if your lucky your baby will just pop those teeth through with no trouble at all.
+Most of the time you will notice your baby gumming or chewing on toys, drooling more than normal, running a low-grade fever, and sometimes loose stools.
+Every baby is so different, and if you’re lucky your baby will just pop those teeth through with no trouble at all.
 Some moms say the starting month of teething is the worst as you’re trying to figure out the best ways to soothe the baby but each baby is different.

 Seeing your baby getting their first tooth is such a huge milestone!
 It can be tough getting through it and very painful for your little one.
 But, once it is over you will have a little break in between the next tooth!